 A major shift is taking place in the way commercial real estate owners manage their buildings and their people.

-This transformation is being driven by the impact of the current pandemic and long term trends already established, such as the need to cut carbon emissions, manage increasingly mobile and remote staff and contractors, and adapt to the rise of disruptive online business models.
+This transformation is being driven by the impact of the pandemic and some already established trends: the need to cut carbon emissions, manage increasingly mobile and remote staff and contractors, and adapt to the rise of disruptive online business models.
 These factors are making it vital for organizations to operate more safely, more hygienically, and less wastefully than in the past to mitigate losses in revenue from reduced occupancies.

 Here are 4 ways modern access technologies help increase property value.

-Improved employee health and safety is one of the biggest potential gains from today’s integrated access solutions, as users no longer want to interact with shared contact devices.
-Contactless technology can help to not only eliminate high-frequency touchpoints, such as door handles and elevator buttons but can also detect and manage density to ensure that spaces are not overcrowded and help maximize occupant safety.
+Improved health and safety is one of the biggest potential gains from today’s integrated access solutions, as users no longer want to interact with shared contact devices.
+Contactless technology can help to not only eliminate high-frequency touchpoints (such as door handles and elevator buttons) but can also detect and manage density to ensure that spaces are not overcrowded and help maximize occupant safety.

 When used intelligently and alongside other appropriate health precautions post-COVID-19, these technologies can significantly ease any anxieties about returning to work spaces.